Film-making Overview

 As I mentioned above, the secret is to record as many different clips as you can.
 Try varying where you place the camera, perhaps low down on the ground or strapped to a tree branch or simply resting on a gate post.
 You might want to ride towards the camera, ride away from the camera or ride past the camera at right angles.
 Variety can also be achieved by having the camera close or distant from yourself.
 Recording some clips of the scenery also adds interest to your finished video.
 Be creative and use your imagination, it’s your video, so anything goes.

 When you are finished recording and you are sitting at the computer, first thing to do is to download your footage, then make another copy of the raw clips and save them away as a backup, just in case you mess up your originals.
 For editing you will need some editing software and there are plenty of free packages available online.
-I use Open Shot Video Editor which is basic, simply to use and does everything I need.
+I use DaVinci Resolve which is easy to use and does everything I need.

 To use the editing software, you usually create a new project, import all your raw footage and then drag a clip to the timeline.
 Each clip is then edited (cut) to leave only the footage you want, discarding the remainder.
 It’s then a case of repeating this with each clip.
 I usually order them in sequence with the ride, trying to add variety as I go and adding a few of the “still” clips I recorded on location.
 You can also add music the same way by dragging a track onto one of the other timelines and also add titles if you want.
 Finally, and usually after much mucking about, compile your clips into the finished video and you are ready for posting online.